 Ecosystem-based Adaptation to Climate Change (EbA)

-A participatory and holistic ecosystem-based adaptation process aims at the development of strategies, measures and locally adjusted activities to adapt to climate change by strengthening the functionality of ecosystems while safeguarding and developing fundamental ecosystem services for the population.
-EbA has the potential to resolve conflicting objectives and to preserve and develop the vital ecosystem functions and services and the associated synergies in the sense of sustainable development.
+A participatory and holistic Ecosystem-based Adaptation process aims at the development of strategies, measures, and locally adjusted activities to adapt to climate change by strengthening the functionality of ecosystems while safeguarding and developing fundamental ecosystem services for the population.
+EbA has the potential to preserve and develop the vital ecosystem functions and services and the associated synergies in the sense of sustainable development.

 The active involvement of the local population, regional experts, NGOs, and interest groups pursues the objectives of a detailed situation analysis, to create lasting structures for participation and exchange and to build local capacities.
 The EbA topic is brought closer to the local population and actively shaped in the form of workshops, information stands, project groups, specialist focus groups, and the publication of information brochures.
 Local knowledge and the willingness to participate are central to the project´s success.

-At the planning and strategic level, EbA should receive more attention and be made clear what potential exists for sustainable regional development.
+At the planning and strategic level, EbA should receive more attention.
+The necessity and potential for sustainable regional development need to be made explicit and accessible.
 Through the active participation and involvement of various regional and supra-regional decision-makers, mainstreaming and the consolidation of EbA at the political level should be ensured.
-A planning framework is to be created by drawing up a catalogue of measures, strategy papers, technical documentation and landscape, and land use plans.
+A planning framework is to be created by drawing up a catalogue of measures, strategy papers, technical documentation and work plans.

-To set the scene for implementation of EbA a solid legal basis is crucial.
+To set the scene for implementation of EbA, a solid legal basis is crucial.
 Primarily, the framework of international law provides the foundation for national regulation.
-However, compared to other branches of international and national legal regulation, climate change is relatively new subject which demands significant further development and operationalisation.
-Thus, the concept of EbA currently is indirectly addressed in several strategies or sectoral legal acts, but not particularly operationalised for tation.
+However, compared to other branches of international and national legal regulation, climate change is a relatively new subject that demands significant further development and operationalisation.
+Thus, the concept of EbA is currently indirectly addressed in very few strategies or sectoral legal acts, yet also not particularly operationalised.